brody/brody.com-v21/src/notes/2018-10-14-full-stack-anxiety.md

 ## 1\.
 Ask yourself

 “What kind of work do I want to do in the future?”
 And, when approaching a new skill ask, “What am I becoming by learning this?”
-If that skill doesn’t help you become the person you want to be, then it may not be worth your attention.
+If that skill doesn’t help you become the person you want to be, then it may not be worth your attention. { #excerpt }

 ~~